Galaxypedia-Wiki/GalaxyGPT/README.md

 GalaxyGPT is an open-source project that aims to create an AI assistant for Galaxy.
 GalaxyGPT works by embedding the Galaxypedia's database, then using cosine similarity to find relevant pages for a user's query.
 The information is then given to ChatGPT to generate a response.

 > [!NOTE]
 > This README is a work in progress.
-Please check back later for more information.
+At the moment, you're on your own in setting this up.
+A more comprehensive README & Docs will be provided soon

 > [!NOTE]
 > Also note that this project is still in the early stages of development.
 We recently migrated from python to c# so there's a lot that is missing.